srishtii1/CockroachDB-notes/README.md

 #### Replica Placement: Latency and Geo-Partitioning
 - We apply a constraint which indicates regional placement so that we can ensure low latency access or jurisdictional control of data

-### Architecture - Layered
-#### Last layer - Distributed, replicated, transactional Key Value Pairs
-- Keys and Values are strings (lexiographically ordered by key)
-- Multi Version Concurrency Control (MVCC) - Entries are not replaced but new versions are added and pointer to current version updates kinda like version control.
-- Monolithic Key Space - The entire set of key-value pairs is ordered and stored in one space.
-(Ordered becaus ethe SQL layer on top needs ordered data for certain queries)
-- This entire space is divided into chunks of 64 MB ranges
-- The Key Space is empty in the beginning and as the database is populated, the key space is divided into the 64MB ranges.
-When the size of teh database increases, the ranges increase and when the size decreases, the ranges are merged into one

 ### Transactions